-Several public sector undertakings (PSUs) have, in the past, used GATE scores for screening for providing a salaried employment.
-A select few such organizations are: Bhabha Atomic Research Centre, Bharat Heavy Electricals Limited, Indian Oil Corporation Limited, National Thermal Power Corporation, Power Grid India, etc. It is expected that such PSUs would use GATE Scores this year as well.
+Several public sector undertaking have, in the past, used GATE scores for screening for providing a salaried employment.
+A select few such organizations are: Indian Oil Corporation Limited, National Thermal Power Corporation, Power Grid India, etc.

 Note: GATE administration is not responsible for employment opportunities.
 The qualified candidates must check newspapers and other reliable sources for any such information.